 The PSLE changes the pace of life in Singapore every year.
 Everything becomes PSLE – the news, conversations, day to day routines, sleeping even, all punctuated by this exam.
 As a parent, there is real pressure to engage completely with the process.
 Here are tips that every family can engage with.

-How To Prepare For PSLE English: 5 Tips
+5 Tips To Prepare For PSLE English:

 1. Targeted Practice